DataDog/datadog-ci/src/commands/sourcemaps/README.md

 - from the remote named `origin` if present
 - from the first remote otherwise

-The value can be overriden with `--repository-url`.
+The value can be overridden with `--repository-url`.

 Example: With a remote `git@github.com:Datadog/example.git`, links pointing to `https://github.com/Datadog/example` are generated.
-This behavior can be overriden with links to `https://gitlab.com/Datadog/example` with the flag `--repository-url=https://gitlab.com/Datadog/example`.
+This behavior can be overridden with links to `https://gitlab.com/Datadog/example` with the flag `--repository-url=https://gitlab.com/Datadog/example`.

 #### Setting the project path